 UPDATE: heavy rain prompts flash flood warning in Baton Rouge

-***FLASH FLOOD WARNING*** for East Baton Rouge and West Baton Rouge Parishes until 10:30am
+***FLASH FLOOD WARNING*** for East Baton Rouge has been extended until 2:30 p.m.

 THE FORECAST: